Heklina: Death

 On April 3, 2023, Heklina was discovered dead in his Soho apartment by Grannell, who was in London with Heklina to prepare for a series of performances of the duo's stage show Mommie Queerest.
 Grannell said that Heklina was discovered "in a very compromising position" on the floor of the apartment.
-No cause of death was reported.

 Grannell posted the following message on Instagram the same day:

 I am shocked and horrified to bring this news to you.
 I am living in a real-life nightmare so forgive me if I don't have all the answers just now.
 This morning, in London, England I went to collect my dear friend Heklina, who is costarring with me in a Mommie Queerest show here, and found her dead.
 I do not know the cause of death yet.
 I know this is shocking news and I am beyond stunned, but I wanted to let folks know what has happened.
 Heklina is not just my best friend, but a beloved icon of our community.
 I am a mess.
 Given this crisis, please do not try to contact me as I am utterly heartbroken, stunned, and focusing on what needs to get done next.
 I shall be in touch.

 Both Grannell and Nancy French, Heklina's next of kin, have criticized the Metropolitan Police's investigation, which they say has been mismanaged due to homophobic bias.
-In January 2025, the Metropolitan Police apologized for the slow pace of the investigation and released CCTV surveillance video of three men believed to have been at Heklina's apartment on the night of her death.
+In January 2025, the Metropolitan Police apologized for the slow pace of the investigation and released CCTV surveillance video of three men believed to have been at Heklina's apartment on the night of his death.

+Heklina's cause of death was not revealed for over three years.
+In September 2026, the Metropolitan Police reported that Heklina died due to acute mixed drug toxicity.
+The police "found no evidence to suggest third party involvement or that [the] death was suspicious."